AiTechEye/Minetest-old-call-update-vbs/README.md

 ## This is not a minetest mod
 **1: USE OF YOUR OWN RISK**
 **2: THE SCRIPT/APPLICATION IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.**
-**3: I (AiTechEye) DO NOT TAKE ANY RESPONSIBILITY FOR ANY DAMAGES AND ARE NOT LIABLE FOR ANY KIND OF DAMAGES.**
+**3: I (AiTechEye) DO NOT TAKE ANY RESPONSIBILITY FOR ANY DAMAGES AND ARE NOT LIABLE FOR ANY KINDS OF DAMAGES.**
 **4 the code are CC0**

 **This script/application should work fine with windows 7 and newer, unsure about older os.**